aurelia/aurelia/docs/user-docs/getting-to-know-aurelia/dynamic-composition.md

 # Dynamic composition

-In this section, we will learn how you can dynamically render components in your applications by utilizing Aurelia's dynamic composition functionality.&#x20;
+In this section, we will learn how you can dynamically render components in your applications by utilizing Aurelia's dynamic composition functionality.

-When using Aurelia's `<au-compose>` element, inside of the view model being used, you have access to all of Aurelia's standard view lifecycle events, as well as an extra `activate`.
+When using Aurelia's `<au-compose>` element, inside of the view model being used, you have access to all of Aurelia's standard view lifecycle events and an extra `activate`.

 The `<au-compose>` element allows us to compose view/view model pairs and just views, like a custom element, without specifying a tag name.

 ## Basic Composition

-The `au-compose` element can be used to render any custom element given to its `component` property.
+The `au-compose` element can render any custom element given to its `component` property.

 A basic example is:

 {% code title="my-app.html" %}
 ```markup